stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 > 1. What characters will you use to separate each piece of metadata in the file name?
 > 1. Will you need to track different versions of each file?
 > 1. Write down your naming convention pattern
-> 1. Document this convention in a README.txt (or save this worksheet) and keep it with your files {: .callout}
+> 1. Document this convention in a README.md (or save this worksheet) and keep it with your files {: .callout}

 > ### Further reading